crossplane/crossplane/docs/stacks-guide-gcp.md

 ## Next Steps

-Next we'll set up the Crossplane Stack and use it!
+Next we'll set up a Crossplane App Stack and use it!
 Head [back over to the Stacks Guide document][stacks-guide-continue] so we can pick up where we left off.

 ## TODO